indimail/indimail-virtualdomains/.github/README-indimail.md

 * non-checkpassword based modules are [authindi(7)](https://github.com/indimail/indimail-mta/wiki/authlib.7), [authpam(7)](https://github.com/indimail/indimail-mta/wiki/authlib.7), [authshadow(7)](https://github.com/indimail/indimail-mta/wiki/authlib.7) used by [imapd(8)](https://github.com/indimail/indimail-mta/wiki/imapd.8) and [pop3d(8)](https://github.com/indimail/indimail-mta/wiki/pop3d.8). [authindi(7)](https://github.com/indimail/indimail-mta/wiki/qmail-authindi.7) is provided by the indimail package while the remaining are part of the indimail-access package.

 The vchkpass(8) helps [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8) and [authindi(7)](https://github.com/indimail/indimail-mta/wiki/authindi.7) helps imapd,pop3d authenticate against IndiMail's MySQL database for virtual domain users.
 It can directly connnect to the MySQL database or can use a connection caching/pooling daemon [inlookup(8)](https://github.com/indimail/indimail-mta/wiki/inlookup.8) described in this [chapter](#inlookup-database-connection-pooling-service).
-For using inlookup daemon, the environment variable <b>QUERY_CACHE</b> needs to be set.
+For using inlookup daemon, the environment variable **QUERY_CACHE** needs to be set.
 Using inlookup can significantly boost performance and reduce time taken to perform authentication.

 The [ldap-checkpwd(8)](https://github.com/indimail/indimail-mta/wiki/ldap-checkpwd.8) module can authenticate against a LDAP server.
 This module is limited by the options provided by the ldap-checkpwd module.

 The [sys-checkpwd(8)](https://github.com/indimail/indimail-mta/wiki/sys-checkpwd.8), [authshadow(7)](https://github.com/indimail/indimail-mta/wiki/authshadow.7) modules use libc/glibc functions getpwnam(3), getpwuid(3), getpwent(3), getspnam(3), getuserpw(3), getgrnam(3), getgrgid(3), getgrent(3) to fetch records from the passwd(5), shadow(5) and the group(5) databases.
 Apart from the configuration options provided by the modules itself, one can also exploit <u>nsswitch.conf</u> to redirect these calls to [Name Service Switch Daemon - nssd](#name-service-switch-Daemon---nssd) and use indimail's MySQL database as an alternate database to the local passwd(5), shadow(5) and the group(5) databases.
 The nssd(8) daemon is quite powerful, allowing any 3rd-party software that uses the standard libc/glibc functions for authentication to authenticate successfully against IndiMail's MySQL database without changing any code.
 This makes it trivial to replace indimail's IMAP/POP3 server with any IMAP/POP3 server of your choice.

 The [pam-checkpwd(8)](https://github.com/indimail/indimail-mta/wiki/pam-checkpwd.8), [authpam(7)](https://github.com/indimail/indimail-mta/wiki/authpam.7) modules are PAM modules.
 PAM, or Pluggable Authentication Modules, is a modular approach to authentication.
 It allows (third party) services to provide an authentication module for their service which can then be used on PAM enabled systems.
-Services that use PAM for authentication can immediately use these modules without the need for a rebuild. [pam-checkpwd(8)](https://github.com/indimail/indimail-mta/wiki/pam-checkpwd.8) is highly configurable and can use any PAM(8) service like the linux PAM configuration in /etc/pam.d/login to authenticate against system users configured by you or your system administrator. [authpam(7)](https://github.com/indimail/indimail-mta/wiki/authpam.7) can authenticate using the pam service file <u>/etc/pam.d/imap</u> or <u>/etc/pam.d/pop3</u>. authpam(8) can be used by indimail's own imapd/pop3d to authenticate local users.
+Services that use PAM for authentication can immediately use these modules without the need for a rebuild. [pam-checkpwd(8)](https://github.com/indimail/indimail-mta/wiki/pam-checkpwd.8) is highly configurable and can use any PAM(8) service like the linux PAM configuration in <u>/etc/pam.d/login</u> to authenticate against system users configured by you or your system administrator. [authpam(7)](https://github.com/indimail/indimail-mta/wiki/authpam.7) can authenticate using the pam service file <u>/etc/pam.d/imap</u> or <u>/etc/pam.d/pop3</u>. authpam(8) can be used by indimail's own imapd/pop3d to authenticate local users.

 These authentication modules can be called as a chain of modules belonging to a particular category.
 For checkpassword based modules, you can have a chain consisting of [vchkpass(8)](https://github.com/indimail/indimail-mta/wiki/vchkpass.8), [ldap-checkpwd(8)](https://github.com/indimail/indimail-mta/wiki/ldap-checkpwd.8), [sys-checkpwd(8)](https://github.com/indimail/indimail-mta/wiki/sys-checkpwd.8) to authenticate against indimail's MySQL database, ldap database and the system passwd(5) database.
 Similary, for non-checkpassword based modules you can have a chain consisting of [authindi(7)](https://github.com/indimail/indimail-mta/wiki/authindi.7), [authshadow(7)](https://github.com/indimail/indimail-mta/wiki/authshadow.7), [authpam(7)](https://github.com/indimail/indimail-mta/wiki/authpam.7) to authenticate against indimail's MySQL database, <u>/etc/shadow</u> and PAM.
 The way the chain gets executed is different for checkpassword based module and non-checkpassword based module.
 For using these modules, the application just needs to call the first module in the chain.
 For the checkpassword based modules, the module which gets called is responsible for calling the next authentication module only when authentication fails.
 If authentication succeeds, it simply needs to exit with non-zero status.
 For non-checkpassword based module each module calls the next module in succession, regardless of the authentication result (success or failure).
 When a module succeeds, it sets the environment variable **AUTHENTICATED** before calling the next module.
 When a module sees this environment variable, it simply calls the next module in the chain without performing any authentication task.
 The last module always needs to be [imapd(8)](https://github.com/indimail/indimail-mta/wiki/imapd.8) for IMAP and [pop3d(8)](https://github.com/indimail/indimail-mta/wiki/pop3d.8) for POP3.
 This is how the courier-imap authentication module works and is implemented by two programs [imaplogin(8)](https://github.com/indimail/indimail-mta/wiki/imaplogin.8) and [pop3login(8)](https://github.com/indimail/indimail-mta/wiki/pop3login.8).
 So the major difference is that the checkpassword based modules return when the first successful authentication happens, whereas all modules in the chain get called for non-checkpassword based modules used for courier-imap.

-To configure SMTP service to use these modules you need to setup <b>AUTHMODULE</b> environment variable.
-To configure IMAP/POP3 service to use these authentication modules you need to configure <b>IMAPMODULE</b> environment variable.
+To configure SMTP service to use these modules you need to setup **AUTHMODULE** environment variable.
+To configure IMAP/POP3 service to use these authentication modules you need to configure **IMAPMODULE** environment variable.
 This is how IndiMail uses these modules for authentication for [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8) on port 465, 587 and courier-imap on ports 110, 143, 993, 995, 4143, 9143, 4110, 9110.
 For both types of modules, the module gets called by the invocation scripts.
 Below are examples for SMTP on port 587 and IMAP on port 143.

 **qmail-smtpd**